solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 Processing mastery increases the number of crafts ('batches') you can perform at once through mass processing.
 For example, with `1020 mastery` you can perform `90 crafts` at once, which at 10x higher craft time ends up being `90/10=9` times faster than regular processing.

-Also note that you can process 10 items at once at the lowest possible mastery bracket.
-At this mastery bracket, mass processing and regular procesing have the same throughput.
+Also note that at the lowest possible mastery bracket you can process 10 items at once, which has to the same throughput as regular processing.
 The more mastery you have, the more mass processing starts to outperform regular processing.

 We conclude:

 **If a recipe can be mass processed you should mass process it**

 | Mastery | Batches | Mastery | Batches |